MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/user-management-overview.md

 **Organizations** can be used on the training platform to create virtual boundaries where content and users of an organization is accessible only within the organization.
 Global administrators can define Organization and [**assign Organization Administrator role**](./organization-management.md) from the management portal.

 Learners are by default part of the Default Organization.
-The Global admins and ORg admins can change this for a user from the admin pages.
+The Global admins and Org admins can change this for a user from the admin pages.

 > [!IMPORTANT]
 > Typically, Organizations should be set up on the training portal ONLY IF there is a requirement that users and content relevant to one organization should not be accessible by another organization.